-When you start reading Section V, "Financial management", you will be ready to examine and take the remaining decisions: how to create and finance a start up, how to organise a company's equity capital and its governance, buying and selling companies, mergers, demergers, LBOs, bankruptcy and restructuring (Chapters 40-47).
-Lastly, this section presents cash flow management, working capital management and the management of the firm's financial risks (Chapters 48-50).
+When you start reading Section V, "Financial management", you will be ready to examine and take the remaining decisions: how to create and finance a start-up, how to organise a company's equity capital and its governance, buying and selling companies, mergers, demergers, LBOs, bankruptcy and restructuring (Chapters 40-47).
+Lastly, this section presents working capital management, cash management, the management of the firm's financial risks and its operational real-estate assets (Chapters 48-51).